globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 The reason of this format of 16 digits is that it resembles a standard phone number, making it easier for the whistleblower to conceal the receipt of their submission and give them plausible deniability on what is the significance of such digits.

 As for a password based authentication, the Backend does not store a cleartext version of the Receipt but just an hash subject to a salt.
-API token
-A system integrated with GlobaLeaks could perform authenticated admin operations with an API token that is implemented as a random secret of 32 symbols in the space 0-9a-zA-Z.

-This feature is optional and disabled by default.

 Password Security
 =================